citratecycle/pec/power_management_api/README.md

 ### `cpu_state` Dictionary

-CPU-related parameters taken in by `set_cpu_state` is a list pf dictionary.
+CPU-related parameters taken in by `set_cpu_state` is a list pf dictionaries.
 In each dictionary, there can be following fields:

 ```json
 {